-A resolution was passed during the general meeting of shareholders held on June 9, 2022 for the issuance of 150 new shares per one thousand shares, using retained earnings, with an amount totaling \$588,295 thousand.
-A resolution was passed during the general meeting of shareholders held on August 16, 2021 for the issuance of 20 and 40 new shares per one thousand shares, using retained earnings and capital surplus, respectively, with an amount totaling \$222,000 thousand.
-The Company has received the approval from the Financial Supervisory Commission for the above-mentioned capital increase on August 1, 2022, and August 30, 2021, respectively.
-Also, a resolution was passed during the board meeting, to set October 2, 2022, and October 2, 2021, respectively, as the base date for the stock allotment.
+A resolution was passed during the general meeting of shareholders held on June 9, 2022, for the issuance of 150 new shares per one thousand shares, using retained earnings, with an amount totaling \$588,295 thousand.
+The Company has received the approval from the Financial Supervisory Commission for the above-mentioned capital increase on August 1, 2022.
+Also, a resolution was passed during the board meeting, to set October 2, 2022, as the base date for the stock allotment.
 The relevant statutory registration procedures have since been completed.